 Usually, your legal team will cover you in this area, but one thing I've learned in business is that the beginning of a relationship is the best time to talk about worst-case scenarios.
 What happens if there's a security breach on your team's network?
 What happens if a developer intentionally leaks information?

 At the end of the day, we're in business to make useful apps for awesome organizations.
-We typically do not sign non-disclosure agreements until we've at least met with the client once to see how well we may work together.
+While an NDA can be a powerful tool, we do not sign non-disclosure agreements until we've met with the client at least once to ensure we are a good fit for your software development needs.

 What is your experience with non-disclosure agreements?
 Are you nodding your head in agreement with me, or are you a firm believer in having an NDA before you talk?
 I'd love to hear your thoughts!